ArmSoM/documentation/docs/main/General Tutorial/interface-usage/gpio.md

 ## 5. GPIO Control

+### 5.1 GPIO sysfs interface

-Here, we introduce how to control GPIO in user space based on sysfs:
+Controlling GPIO in user space based on sysfs:
-The method of controlling GPIO through sysfs is mainly based on the GPIO control interface files provided by the kernel.
-In other words, it is done by reading and writing the files under the /sys/class/gpio directory to control the corresponding GPIO interface.
+The method of controlling GPIO through sysfs is mainly based on the GPIO control interface file provided by the kernel.
+In other words, it controls the corresponding gpio interface by reading and writing files in the/sys/class/gpio directory.

 ```bash
 echo 109 > /sys/class/gpio/export                  # Export the corresponding GPIO